GnaspGames/Smelt/changenotes.md

 ### Version 1.1.1

-Mostly bug fixes, and one interesting new feature; this is what you'll fine in version 1.1.1:
+Some bug fixes, and two interesting new features; this is what you'll find in version 1.1.1:

 * [Issue #91](https://github.com/GnaspGames/Smelt/issues/91): New config setting; `Commands.CreateInOrderProvided`
     * The default value is `false`, but this will be changed to `true` in a later version.